 Essential for determining the best prepaid sim card for traveling in Argentina is the mobile internet network coverage in Argentina.
 Therefore Traveltomtom compared the 4G/5G mobile data network coverage maps of the mobile internet operators in Argentina.
 Have a quick look below and thank me later, especially if you are traveling to the amazing Patagonia in South Argentina.

 Yes, there is 5G in Argentina, but it is very limit.
 As of 2024 there is pretty much only 5G available in Buenos Aires and some other big cities.
 From my own recent experiences traveling to Argentina I can tell you that I was barely connected to 5G while visiting Buenos Aires, mostly just 4G/LTE.

 Personal Flow has the best 5G network in Argentina in 2024, but... keep reading.

 Claro 4G/5G coverage map

-From the above coverage maps we can clearly see that the Personal Flow 4G/5G coverage is pretty much non-existing in the Southern parts of Argentina.
+From the above coverage maps we can clearly see that the Personal Flow 4G/5G coverage is very weak in the Southern regions of Argentina.
 Therefore especially for those people traveling to Patagonia a Personal Flow sim card is NOT recommended.